ROCm/rocm-install-on-windows/docs/index.rst

 Windows quick-start installation guide
 ************************************************************************************************

-For a quick summary on installing ROCm (HIP SDK) on Windows, follow the steps listed on this page.
+For a quick summary on installing HIP SDK on Windows, follow the steps listed on this page.
 If you want a more in-depth installation guide, see :ref:`hip-install-full`.

 System requirements